 1. Perform a content audit

-In addition to general messaging, double check that your contact and company information is still correct.
-A lot can happen in a year.
-Maybe you’ve had a few employees come and go, you’ve moved offices, or your phone number has changed.
-Are you still displaying a copyright year of 2019?
+In addition to general messaging, double check that your contact and company information is still correct; a lot can happen in a year.
+Maybe you’ve had a few employees come and go, you’ve moved offices or your phone number has changed.
+Is your copyright updated to 2019?
 It’s important to let your visitors know that your website is up-to-date and relevant.

 Finally, be sure to add some fresh content to your site.
 Add some new photos of your business and employees, and get a few new testimonials from some of your more recent clients.
-Update some of your older blogs to include current industry information and issues that are affecting your potential customers today vs. 5 years ago.
+Update some of your older blogs to include current industry information and issues that are affecting your potential customers today versus five years ago.

 2. Re-evaluate Your Navigation and Site Hierarchy

 You look at your website on a daily basis, and you know your way around it with your eyes closed.
 It’s easy to forget that your visitors aren’t as familiar with the content.

 Take a step back and look at your website as if you were a new visitor.
 Ask friends and family, or maybe even some of your existing customers to evaluate your website objectively.
 Give your website a usability test.
 Does your existing navigation and overall site structure make it easy to find what you’re looking for?
 What can you change to make your website more user-friendly?

 While this should be done more than once a year, now is great time to make a habit of checking for broken or outdated links.
 It can be frustrating to click on a link that brings you to a 404 (Page Not Found) page.
 In addition to being inconvenient for your visitors, broken links can also lessen your credibility.

 Are there external links embedded in your website that point to expired content or pages that no longer exist?
 Be sure to go through your site periodically and make sure all of your links are up-to-date.
 Check your Google Analytics or give us a call to see if there are any URLs that need to be updated or fixed.